 Here is how the pieces will fit together.

 My next task was to paint!
-I used a white paint for the body of the house and I used Aged Wood Accelerator from Varathane for the roof pieces.
-Then I used a brad nailer and some 1 1/4″ brad nails to put them together.
+I used a white paint (recommended white paint) for the body of the house and I used Aged Wood Accelerator from Varathane (here is a link to the grey version) for the roof pieces.
+Then I used a brad nailer (here is a brad nailer similar to mine) and some 1 1/4″ brad nails to put them together.

 I put 2 nails in each piece to make the roof and 2 nails in the left side of the chimney to hold it all together.

 I added vinyl to them very last!
+I used Matte Black Oracal 651!
 It really took them over the top!
 I’m so happy with how cute they turned out!
-I am going to be selling these at a craft fair coming up soon!
-Follow my Facebook page and Instagram page for information on how you can have a fun night out AND take one of these cute signs home!
 Seriously, everyone needs at least one of these!
 Check out my Miniature Haunted House Tutorial based off this pattern and my Farmhouse Christmas Barn Tutorial to make a cute Christmas Village!